 Each Unit will culminate with an online test.
 The questions may be multiple choice, matching, fill-in-the-blank, true/false or short answer.
-It is anticipated that each test will be 50 questions and students will have two hours to complete.
+It is anticipated that each test will be 50 questions and students will have one hour to complete.
 Students need to have a thorough understanding of the material before taking the test.
 While you may use your textbook you will simply not have enough time to look for all the answers.

+There are four tests this semester and the lowest score will be dropped.
 Students need to have reliable internet access as a test will not be restarted because of technical error.
 It is also recommended that students not wait until the very last moment to take a test as this can cause a great deal of traffic on the server and could slow things down or lead to technical malfunctions.
+The instructor understands that things can happen and this is why the lowest score will be dropped.
+The dropping of the lowest score is a response to technical difficulties and not personal issues.
+Each test is worth 100 points and with the lowest score dropped this section is worth 40% of the student's overall class score.
 Here are the scheduled test dates: